panta82/duplex-message/packages/duplex-message/README.md

 <h4 align="center">A tinny(~3kb) utility that can simplify cross window / iframes / workers communications, even with progress feedback support.</h4>

+---

+Changes compared to the base (https://github.com/oe/duplex-message):
+- Can configure wait timeout - how long will hub wait for the reply from the other side (default: 200ms)

+---

 ## 📝 Table of Contents
 - [Features](#features)
 - [Install](#install)